 Software-Defined Application Visibility and Control

-SD-AVC collects application data from across the network and deploys protocol pack updates in a centralized manner.
-SD-AVC recognizes most enterprise network traffic and provides analytics, visibility, and telemetry into the network application recognition.
-SD-AVC profiles all the endpoints (including wireless bridged virtual machines) connected to the access nodes to perform anomaly detection operations, such as Network Address Translation (NAT).
-SD-AVC can discover and alert when the same MAC address is used simultaneously on different networks.
+SD-AVC recognizes most enterprise network traffic and provides analytics, visibility, and telemetry into application recognition on the network.
+SD-AVC profiles all endpoints connected to access nodes, including wireless bridged virtual machines, to perform anomaly detection operations such as Network Address Translation (NAT).
+SD-AVC alerts you when the same MAC address is used at the same time on different networks.

 You can enable the Software-Defined Application Visibility and Control feature on a per-WLAN basis.
-Also, you can turn on and turn off the Software-Defined Application Visibility and Control functionalities independently.
+You can enable or disable Software-Defined Application Visibility and Control functionalities independently.

 Note